CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.2.md

 ## Conclusion

 In conclusion, the Semantic Index is a pivotal component empowering Copilot for Microsoft 365.
 It not only provides a foundation for intelligent code and text generation but also ensures continuous improvement and integration with third-party data, enhancing user experiences over time.

+## Summary

+In this exercise, you learned about the Semantic Index, which helps Microsoft 365 Copilot understand and connect information better.
+You saw how it maps out data relationships to provide smarter, more relevant responses while keeping your data secure and up-to-date.